ptobarra/Business-Intelligence-on-Big-Data-_-U-TAD-2017-Big-Data-Master-Final-Project/README.md

 Business Intelligence on Big Data _ U-TAD 2017 Big Data Expert Program Final Project

 This is the final project I had to do obtain my diploma in my Big Data Expert Program in U-TAD that I finished in September 2017.
-It uses the following technologies: Apache Spark v2.2.0; Python v2.7.3; Jupyter Notebook (PySpark); HDFS; Hive; Clodera Impala;
+It uses the following technologies: Apache Spark v2.2.0; Python v2.7.3; Jupyter Notebook (PySpark); HDFS; Hive; Cloudera Impala;
-Cloudera HUE; Tableau.
+Cloudera HUE and Tableau.

 Big Data Projects can be classified into two main groups: operative and research projects.
 Operative projects are the ones currently being done using the traditional tools but using Big Data technologies to carry them out on more data, faster, and spending less money.